hyperlane-xyz/hyperlane-monorepo/solidity/abacus-core/README.md

-## Optics Solidity
+## Abacus Solidity

-On-chain implementations of Optics in Solidity.
+On-chain implementations of Abacus in Solidity.

 ### Setup